|The Berghoff Family as they began brewing Berghoff Beer.|

 During the start of the Industrial Revolution, Dortmund and its surrounding cities had developed quite well.
 Under the earth of the Ruhr District were rich seams of coal which allowed Germany’s industry to grow.
 As the decades moved forward Dortmund and Ruhr District exploded with industrial factories that both processed coal and iron.
 The towns night sky would glow from the fiery furnaces that filled the area, and the air smelled of burning all year round.

-Dortmunders always have around a 5.5% alcohol level with a dark blond hue.
+Dortmunder always has around a 5.5% alcohol level with a dark blond hue.
 Often you can find a biscuit, toffee, and caramel flavor to the style with a firm mouthfeel and an even, dry tone.

-As the industrial revolution and industry in general declined in the Ruhr District, so did the sales of the Dortmunder Brew.
-By 1994, the famous Dortmund Union Brewery has closed its doors and merged with several other Dortmund brewers under the name Brinkhoff’s Brewery.
+As the industrial revolution and industry, in general, declined in the Ruhr District, so did the sales of the Dortmunder Brew.
+By 1994, the famous Dortmund Union Brewery had closed its doors and merged with several other Dortmund brewers under the name Brinkhoff’s Brewery.

 Berghoff’s Dortwunder Lager respects the style of German’s distinct brew while adding our own American twist.
 We created a perfectly balanced all-malt beer starting with a base of US two-row pilsner malt and a lightly-kilned Vienna and Munich malt mix to add that slight caramel flavor we love.
 A smooth and crisp beer with a classic flavor easy for pairing with a variety of foods or just having on its own after a hard day of work.
 We like to think this beer is for all of our hard-working men and women out there that put in the hard hours needed to keep this world turning.